athiwatc/sh/readme.md

 ##Generating data files
 There are two ways that data have to be generated.
 Note that the example after you have clone should work correctly.
 ###First is the standard data
 This is where you convert your data set into the standard data set by using the language of your choice.
-Please take a look at `public/sample-data.txt` and `public/all-pos.txt`
+Please take a look sample data at `public/sample-data.txt` and sample position at `public/sample-pos.txt`
 ###Second part is automatic
 If you want to add more visualization graph, please look at the client folder and `router.js`.
 The convertor is at `server/convertor_tools.coffee`.
 Please write everything into `public` folder because the web application can we access by the URL from the root. eg. `http://localhost:3000/my-img.png` will be put in `public/my-img.png`